Our Mission

 Our Vision

-AIMHiTN envisions a healthy, thriving Tennessee that prioritizes the social and emotional developmental needs of every infant and young child within the context of his or her relationships with family, community, and culture.
+AIMHiTN envisions a healthy, thriving Tennessee that prioritizes the social and emotional developmental needs of every infant and young child within the context of their relationships with family, community, and culture.

 AIMHiTN Is A Multidisciplinary Non-Profit Organization For All Professionals Who Support The Development Of Children Birth Up To Age 6.